one-day-intern/one-day-intern-backend/README.md

    or an `Assessee` straight from the website

 #### Companies and Assessors
-1. Assessors can invite employees to become `Assessors` by sending them a one time code
+1. Assessors can invite other employees to become `Assessors` by sending them a one time code
 2. Assessors will receive an email containing a one time code to register

 #### Test modules